-CAADP is a strategic framework to guide country development efforts and partnerships in the agricultural sector.
+CAADP is a strategic framework by which to guide country development efforts and partnerships in the agricultural sector.
 Similar to the broader NEPAD agenda, it embodies the principles of peer review and dialogue, which, when adequately followed and applied, will stimulate and broaden the adoption of best practices, facilitate benchmarking and mutual learning and, ultimately, raise the quality and consistency of country policies and strategies in the agricultural sector.
 The following are some of the most important CAADP principles and targets:

-- Designating agriculture-led growth as a main strategy to achieve the Millennium Development Goal of halving the proportion of people living on less than a dollar a day (MDGI); - ii) Pursuing a 6% average annual sector growth rate at the national level; - iii) Allocating 10% of national budgets to the agricultural sector; - iv) Exploiting regional complementarities and cooperation to boost growth; - Adopting the principles of policy efficiency, dialogue, review, and accountability, shared by all NEPAD programs; - vi) Strengthening and expanding partnerships and alliances to include farmers, agribusiness, and civil society communities; - vii) Assigning programme implementation to individual countries, coordination to designated Regional Economic Communities (RECs), and facilitation to the NEPAD Secretariat.
+- Designating agriculture-led growth as a main strategy to achieve the Millennium Development Goal of halving the proportion of people living on less than a dollar a day (MDGI). - 2.
+Pursuing a 6 percent average annual sector growth rate at the national level. - 3.
+Allocating 10 percent of national budgets to the agricultural sector. - 4.
+Exploiting regional complementarities and cooperation to boost growth. - Adopting the principles of policy efficiency, dialogue, review, and accountability, shared by all NEPAD programs. - 6.
+Strengthening and expanding partnerships and alliances to include farmers, agribusiness, and civil-society communities. - Assigning programme implementation to individual countries, coordination to designated Regional Economic Communities (RECs), and facilitation to the NEPAD Secretariat.

-The successful application of these principles and the broad realisation of the targets require knowledge tools to encourage and support: (a) the move toward evidence-based and outcome-oriented programme design and implementation; (b) the practice of inclusive policy review and dialogue within and across countries; and (c) effective coordination and advocacy at the regional and continental levels.
+The successful application of these principles and the broad realisation of the targets require knowledge tools to encourage and support: (a) the move toward evidencebased and outcome-oriented programme design and implementation; (b) the practice of inclusive policy review and dialogue within and across countries; and (c) effective coordination and advocacy at the regional and continental levels.